Centigrade/ngtx/docs/GOOD_TESTS.md

 > ### Any Ideas?
 >
 > We would love to hear how you are doing Angular testing!
-We can use this knowledge to further improve ngtx and make it (even) more useful to you.
+We can learn from it to further improve ngtx and make it (even) more useful to you.
 >
 > - What common problems / challenges do you have?
 > - How do you currently handle these problems?
 > - What do you think could ngtx improve in your tests?
 > - Where does ngtx needs to be improved to suit your needs?
+>
+> Please create an issue telling us about the points above and how you would like to utilize ngtx.

 ## Use Component Test-APIs (aka "Component Harnesses")